Last Call For Most Lift Accessed Terrain – Skiing In May

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-Winter’s final grip has loosened and the snow receded to the highest points in the Alpine.
+Winter’s final grip has loosened and the snow receded to the highest points in the alpine.
 Besides the perennial holdout of Timberline, are there any ski resorts left standing when it comes to skiing in May?
 The answer is YES!
 We suggest slapping on some slush wax, grab your decks, and check out one of these resorts for what most of us will call the final hurrah.

 For suggestions on spring skiing at these ski resorts in North America, see our article, “Everything you need to know about spring skiing & why it’s the time of year to visit.